MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ## Monitor Positioning

 If multiple monitors are in use, PowerToys Run can be launched on the desired monitor by configuring the appropriate launch behavior in the Settings menu.
-Options include opening in:
+Options include opening on:

 - Primary monitor
 - Monitor with mouse cursor